Veri-Q/Robustness/README.md

 ### Running Tests and Examples
 ---
+To implement robustness verification in VeriQ, we assume that the user has already well trained a quantum classifier which consists of a quantum circuit with a measurement at the end.
+The quantum circuit and the trainning data have been saved as a numpy data file.

-Try the follwing commands in bash for robustness verification of four quantum classifiers.
+Then try the follwing commands in bash for robustness verification of four quantum classifiers.
 1) Quantum Bits Classifications
 ```sh
 python3 batch_check.py binary_cav.npz 1e-3 4 mixed